Skip to Main Content

 - The rise and fall of the Pacific Northwest log export market.

-- Production, prices, employment, and trade in Northwest forest industries, all quarters of 2007.
+- Production, prices, employment, and trade in Northwest forest industries, third quarter 1996.

 XML: View XML